TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/Index.rst

         ],
     ]

-It specifies two tabs: First one with four fields "general", "category" "subject" and "message", and second with the field "personal" on it.
+It specifies two tabs: the first one labelled "general" with three fields "category" "subject" and "message", and the second one labelled "access" with the field "personal".
 Only the default type "0" is specified.
 Opening such a record looks like this:

 .. figure:: ../Images/TypesSysNote.png
    :alt: The internal note input form